single-cell-data/TileDB-SOMA-Test-Data/README.md

 # TileDB-SOMA-Test-Data

 This project stores test and example data for TileDB-SOMA.
-Test data is stored as
+Some examples of possible datasets that might be included are:

+* an AnnData H5AD file;
+* gene exression data and spatial folder from 10x's SpaceRanger (Visium processing software);
+* a set of multiscale images.

 ## Available data